kubilaykiymaci/TabNavigation_Solution_Expo/README.md

 You can run project via below commands

 1- yarn instal
-2- cd ios && pod install
+2- yarn ios or yarn android
-3- cd .. && yarn start
-4- npx react-native run-ios or npx react-native run-android

 Thanks..